Want To Be More Creative? Adopt This Mindset

 There are so many options, ideas and potential projects bouncing around in our minds.
 Faced with a blank page (or your respective equivalent), following a single thread becomes difficult.
 There are no problems to overcome, restrictions to push against, limitations to force innovation.
 Left with the option to do anything, we all too often end up doing nothing.
 In The Art of War, the ancient Chinese military theorist Sun Tzu writes:

 “There are not more than five musical notes, yet the combinations of these five give rise to more melodies than can ever be heard.
-There are not more than five primary colours, yet in combination, they produce more hues than can ever be seen.There are not more than five cardinal tastes, yet combinations of them yield more flavours than can ever be tasted.”
+There are not more than five primary colors, yet in combination, they produce more hues than can ever be seen.There are not more than five cardinal tastes, yet combinations of them yield more flavors than can ever be tasted.”

 When we open ourselves up to total freedom, we face the additional challenge of curating our ideas.
 We have to decide what to say yes to, what to omit, what to focus on.
 This gets exhausting.